aivanb/LifestyleApp/notes/database_structure.md

 - type: Workout type.
 ENUM [barbell, dumbbell, plate_machine, cable_machine, bodyweight]
 - location: Gym where workout is performed
 - notes: Any notes for this workout
+- make_public: if this workout is viewable to all users
 - created_at: Timestamp when created
 - updated_at: Timestamp when last updated
 ```